 - Skip the first immigration area with the long lines and walk a little bit further down the corridor.
-There is a Visa Upon Arrival section and a second immigration area with smaller lines.
+There is a Visa Upon Arrival section and a second immigration area with shorter lines.

 - Have a printed copy of your flight information on hand or take a screenshot on your phone BEFORE you step foot on the airplane to Thailand.
+You may not be able to find reliable wifi when you land.
 Bring $30-40 USD to exchange for the visa.

 Luckily, I booked my ticket to KL the previous week BUT I did not have a printed copy and I could not access the wifi in the airport.
 There were lots of “free wifi” options available, however, I did not feel comfortable entering my passport number into an unsecured network.
 Personally, I was not asked to show my flight information nor was I asked to pay 1000 THB, but just know that may not be the case for everybody.

-After I cleared immigration, I picked up my backpack and started walking for the airport-link train station.
+After I cleared immigration, I picked up my backpack and started walking towards the airport-link train station.
 My backpack was HEAVY.
 Like really really heavy.
-I knew I had packed a lot of stuff before I left (I mean, I’m going to be gone for 4 months) but after the long flight, the last thing I wanted to do was lug around 30 pounds on my back with another 20 pounds strapped to my front.
+I knew I had packed a lot of stuff before I left (I mean, I’m going to be gone for 4 months) but after the long flight, the last thing I wanted to do was lug around 30 pounds on my back with another 20 pounds strapped onto my front.
 Somehow, I miraculously found my hotel without wifi and having nothing but the address.
 I took the train to the station that said “Sukhumvit” and had to stop twice to ask for directions.
 Luckily the hotel was only a short five minute walk from the train station.
 Checked-in and immediately de-stressed.